igor11191708/grand-access/README.md

 ### Permission

-`Permission` is a utility struct that provides methods for checking and requesting permissions for accessing contacts and the camera.
+`Permission` is a utility struct that provides methods for checking and requesting permissions for accessing
+    •    Camera
+    •    Contacts
+    •    Microphone
+    •    Photo Library

 ## Usage